 Q: Can non-citizens apply?

 Yes.
-Applicants must have at least one member of their household who is legally eligible to reside in the United States.
+Applicants must have at least one member of their household legally eligible to reside in the U.S.

-Q: I don’t know when I will start earning income or when I will be sustainable again.
-Will I still qualify?
+Q: I don’t know when I will start earning income or when I will be financially stable again, will I still qualify?